 Star Trek vs. Star Wars: Which Is More Technologically Advanced?

-While any debate around the two great Star franchises tends to get… passionate… I’m going to try and approach the subject as logically as Spock.
-I’m not going to talk about which canon is better—it’s obviously Star Trek—but instead focus on whose cannons are better.
+While any debate around the two great science fiction franchises tends to get passionate, we’re going to approach the subject as logically as Spock would.
+We aren’t going to talk about which canon is better—it’s obviously Star Trek—but instead, we’re going to focus on whose cannons are better.

 Before diving deep into this debate, it’s important to set a few ground rules.

 Also, what is shown is going to be favored over what is said.
-On Quora, Rom Lokken explains that a Star Wars Star Destroyer is reported as being able to generate power equal to 1 percent of the sun’s energy output.
+On Quora, Rom Lokken explains that a Star Wars Star Destroyer is reported as being able to generate power equal to one percent of the Sun’s energy output.
 This is ridiculously inconsistent with the actual observed performance of Star Destroyers in the films.

 With all that in mind, let’s dig in.